aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLT via C# or Online App" h2=".NET API for PPSM to XLT conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It includes components for manipulating Microsoft Office documents, PDF files, email messages, images, barcodes and many more.
-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to XLT within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLT.
+Using Aspose.Total for .NET, you can easily convert PPSM file to XLT within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, you can use Aspose.Slides for .NET to export PPSM to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video to slides, applying animation effects, and much more.
+After that, you can use Aspose.Cells for .NET Spreadsheet Programming API to convert HTML to XLT.
+Aspose.Cells for .NET is a powerful .NET component that enables developers to create, manipulate and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of features such as creating, editing and converting spreadsheets, adding formulas, formatting cells, applying conditional formatting, adding charts and graphs, and much more.
+In conclusion, Aspose.Total for .NET is an ideal solution for developers who need to convert PPSM file to XLT within any .NET, C#, ASP.NET and VB.NET application.
+It provides two powerful components, Aspose.Slides for .NET and Aspose.Cells for .NET, which enable developers to easily export PPSM to HTML and convert HTML to XLT respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}